 U.S. retailers' sales chilled by weather, low consumer confidence

-(Reuters) - January was a tough end to the most competitive holiday season for U.S. retailers since the 2007-2009 recession.
+Feb 6 (Reuters) - January was a tough end to a tough holiday season for U.S. retailers.

-Last month, Americans were unnerved by slumping stock markets and impeded from shopping by an unusually cold and snowy January that, because of high heating bills, could hurt retail sales into the spring, analysts said.
+Shoppers last month continued to pinch their pennies, seeking out bargains and paying fewer visits to stores.
+They also were unnerved by slumping stock markets and impeded from shopping by an unusually cold and snowy January that, because of high heating bills, could hurt retail sales well into the spring, analysts said.

-A group of nine retailers that report comparable monthly sales posted a 3.6 percent rise for January, below the 4.9 percent pace a year earlier, according to Thomson Reuters.
+Analysts expect a group of nine retailers that report these results on a monthly basis to show a 2 percent rise in comparable sales for January, well below the 4.9 percent growth of a year earlier, according to Thomson Reuters.

 Some chains managed to register sales gains, but those came either at the expense of rivals or profit margins.

-Costco Wholesale Corp (COST.O) said its same-store sales rose 5 percent in January, with fresh food a popular item for its bargain-seeking members.
-That contrasted with a quarterly decline at rival Sam's Club, a unit of Wal-Mart Stores Inc (WMT.N).
-Costco's shares rose 3.4 percent.
+Costco Wholesale Corp said its same-store sales rose 5 percent in January, with fresh food a popular item for its bargain-seeking members.
+That contrasted with a quarterly decline at Wal-Mart Stores Inc's Sam's Club chain.

-But L Brands also said its profit margin would be much lower after it stepped up discounts and extended sales events.
+Victoria's Secret parent L Brands Inc posted a much bigger-than-expected jump of 9 percent in comparable sales.
+But the company said its profit margin was "significantly" lower after it had to deepen discounts and hold sales events longer.
 The retailer expects only modest sales gains in February.

-The consumer mood soured last month.
+The consumer mood seemed to sour last month.
 The Thomson Reuters/University of Michigan's consumer sentiment index slipped to 81.2 in January from 82.5 in December.
 Confidence fell acutely among households with annual incomes below $75,000.

-Also, the Dow Jones Industrial Index .DJI tumbled 5.3 percent in January, its worst monthly decline since May 2012.
+Also in January, the Dow Jones Industrial Index tumbled 5.3 percent, and the Standard & Poor's 500 slid 3.6 percent, their worst monthly percentage declines since May 2012.

-Cato Corp (CATO.N), a chain of low-priced clothing stores; Fred's Inc (FRED.O), which sells general merchandise; and Stein Mart Inc (SMRT.O), an off-price clothing retailer, all blamed Mother Nature for declines in comparable sales.
+Cato Corp, a chain of low-priced clothing stores; Fred's Inc, which sells general merchandise; and Stein Mart Inc, an off-price clothing retailer, all blamed Mother Nature for declines in comparable sales.

 Sterne Agee analyst Charles Grom said higher home heating bills could crimp consumer spending "well into April."